ixian-platform/Ixian-Sandbox/README.md

 # Ixian Sandbox Docker Images
 Ixian Sandbox includes Ixian DLT, Ixian S2, Ixian Pool and Ixian Explorer Docker images.
-Ixian Pool connects to the Ixian DLT service.
+Ixian Pool and Explorer connect to Ixian DLT nodes in this Sandbox.
 All services in this container are pulled from GitHub and are built from source.
+Provided docker-compose.yml is configured to run the services in REGTEST network mode.
 For more information about specific service, see:
 **Ixian DLT** - https://github.com/ixian-platform/Ixian-DLT
 **Ixian S2** - https://github.com/ixian-platform/Ixian-S2